Stock image

 The Leverhulme Centre for Demographic Science (LCDS) is disrupting and realigning demography to tackle the most challenging problems of our time.

 The Leverhulme Centre for Demographic Science (LCDS) was launched in 2019 at the University of Oxford with £13 million in initial funding for 10 years from the Leverhulme Trust and Nuffield College.
-To date, the Centre has over 50 core staff members and students, published over 200 papers, and attracted almost £9 million in additional research funding in its first 3 years from sources such as the European Research Council, Economic and Social Research Council (ESRC), UK Research and Innovation (UKRI), National Institute of Health (NIH), British Academy, the Health Foundation and more.
+To date, the Centre has over 60 core staff members and students, published over 340 papers, and attracted over £11 million in additional research funding from sources such as the European Research Council, Economic and Social Research Council (ESRC), UK Research and Innovation (UKRI), National Institute of Health (NIH), British Academy, the Health Foundation and more.

 Directed by Professor Melinda Mills, the Centre's aim is to disrupt, realign and infuse science into demography to tackle the most challenging problems of our time.
 The Centre is unapologetically interdisciplinary, infusing knowledge and high-dimensional data from demography, economics, geography, genetics, statistics, marketing and business, philosophy, history, sociology, zoology and beyond.